Partnership Engagement

 Website Advertising

 Advertising opportunities are available on our website through our marketing partner DTN.
-In September and October 2023, partners advertisements on visitgreaterpalmsprings.com had 2,238,437 impressions and 18,550 click-thrus to partner websites.Take advantage of the increased traffic from potential visitors.
+In 2025, partners advertisements on visitgreaterpalmsprings.com had 17,590,310 impressions and 114,789 click-thrus to partner websites.Take advantage of the increased traffic from potential visitors.
 More info is available here.

 -